The Advocate (Louisiana)

 The Advocate is Louisiana's largest daily newspaper.
 Based in Baton Rouge, it serves the southern portion of the state.
-Separate editions for New Orleans, The Times-Picayune | The New Orleans Advocate, and for Acadiana, The Acadiana Advocate, are published.
+Separate editions for New Orleans, The Times-Picayune | The New Orleans Advocate, for Shreveport and Bossier City, The Shreveport-Bossier City Advocate, and for Acadiana, The Acadiana Advocate, are published.
 It also publishes gambit, about New Orleans food, culture, events, and news, and weekly entertainment magazines: Red in Baton Rouge and Lafayette, and Beaucoup in New Orleans.

 History

 The oldest ancestor of the modern paper was the Democratic Advocate, an anti-Whig, pro-Democrat periodical established in 1842.

 Another newspaper, the Louisiana Capitolian, was established in 1868 and soon merged with the then-named Weekly Advocate.
 By 1889 the paper was being published daily.
 In 1904, a new owner, William Hamilton, renamed it The Baton Rouge Times and later The State-Times, a paper with emphasis on local news.

 In 1909, The State-Times was acquired by Capital City Press, a company newly founded by Charles P. Manship Sr. and James Edmonds.
 Manship purchased his partner's interest in 1912.
 In 1925, he also began publishing The Morning Advocate to focus on national news.
 The Manship family went on to become an influential force in Baton Rouge, later adding radio station WJBO in 1932 (moving it to Baton Rouge in 1934) and television station WBRZ-TV in 1955.

 The State-Times, an afternoon publication, ceased in October 1991.
 The Advocate remains the sole descendant of the original 1842 paper.
 The Manship family's Capital City Press company continued to own and operate The Advocate until 2013.

 On October 1, 2012, under the Manships, The Advocate began printing and distributing a daily New Orleans edition.
 This was due to a perceived gap in the market that materialized when New Orleans' longtime daily paper, The Times-Picayune, announced it would cut back its print publication to only three days a week.

 In March 2013, New Orleans businessman John Georges signed a letter of intent to purchase The Advocate.
 Georges and his wife Dathel bought the newspaper through a holding company, Georges Media, on April 30, 2013.
 The newspaper's circulation in 2013 was 98,000 (daily) and 125,000 (Sunday) as a result of its entry into and 20,000 subscriptions in the New Orleans market.